shawnmflemingc/GEOM170/assignments/leaflet.md

 ## Setting Up Your First Map

 1. **HTML File**: Start by creating an HTML file.
 This will be the backbone of your project.
-Here's a minimal example:
+Here's a minimal example requiring you to fill in the javascript code (provided below) in the script section:

     ```html
     <!DOCTYPE html>